stcorp/muninn/EXTENSIONS.rst

 A product type plug-in is an instance of a class that handles all product type specific details.
-The most important function of a product type plug-in is to extract attributes from a product and return them in a form the archiving framework understands.
+The most important function of a product type plug-in is to extract properties from a product and return them in a form the archiving framework understands.

-To represent product attributes, a class called ``muninn.Struct`` is used, which is essentially an empty class derived from object.
-Product attributes are added to this class via injection.
-Think of it as a dictionary, except that you can also use ``.`` to access the value bound to a specific product attribute.
+To represent product properties, a class called ``muninn.Struct`` is used, which is essentially an empty class derived from object.
+Product properties are added to this class via injection.
+Think of it as a dictionary, except that you can also use ``.`` to access the value bound to a specific product property.
 A ``muninn.Struct`` can be initialized with a python dictionary.
 This will also convert all members that are dictionaries into ``muninn.Struct`` objects.

-By convention, product attributes are named <namespace name>.<attribute name>.
+By convention, product properties are named <namespace name>.<property name>.
 This means you usually have a single top-level Struct instance, that contains a separate Struct instance for each namespace.
 For example: ::

   from muninn import Struct

-  attributes = Struct()
+  properties = Struct()
-  attributes.core = Struct()
+  properties.core = Struct()
-  attributes.core.product_type = "ABCD"
+  properties.core.product_type = "ABCD"
-  attributes.core.creation_date = datetime.datetime.utcnow()
+  properties.core.creation_date = datetime.datetime.utcnow()
   ... more of the same ...

-  attributes.xml_pi = Struct()
+  properties.xml_pi = Struct()
-  attributes.xml_pi.startTime = datetime.datetime.utcnow()
+  properties.xml_pi.startTime = datetime.datetime.utcnow()
   ... more of the same ...

 A remote backend plug-in adds the hability of an archive to pull products